patchew-project/qemu/docs/system/i386/microvm.rst

 ``microvm`` is a machine type inspired by ``Firecracker`` and constructed after its machine model.

-It's a minimalist machine type without ``PCI`` nor ``ACPI`` support, designed for short-lived guests. microvm also establishes a baseline for benchmarking and optimizing both QEMU and guest operating systems, since it is optimized for both boot time and footprint.
+It's a minimalist machine type designed for short-lived guests. microvm also establishes a baseline for benchmarking and optimizing both QEMU and guest operating systems, since it is optimized for both boot time and footprint.

 Supported devices